radlakha/git-play/README.md

 Test user was added as a collaborator.
 And now it  is prompted to create a pull request.
 After creating a pull request, the test user was able to merge the pull request.

+Test 012 - Restrict other users from merging the pull request.
+Created a ruleset to restrict merging of pull requests.
+Only allow the owner to merge.